cmse822/project-5-gpus-with-cuda-team-4/README.md

 faster than the theoretical performance of the host if we used all the cores on the CPU?

-The GPU implementations - niave CUDA kernel and shared memory cuda kernel are much faster in comparison to the threaded host code.
+The GPU implementations - naive CUDA kernel and shared memory cuda kernel are much faster in comparison to the threaded host code.
 But the memory copying case is slower than the host code.

+For block dimension = 256,

+If we used all the cores on the CPU, the time would have been 0.053775 / 28 (number of cores) = 0.00192, which is lower than the CUDA implementations.

 3. For the naive kernel, the shared memory kernel, and the excessive `memcpy` case, which is the slowest?
 Why?
 How might you design a larger code to avoid this slow down?